Shaftesbury Memorial Fountain: Description and history

-Alfred Gilbert's use of a nude figure on a public monument was controversial at the time of its construction, but it was generally well received by the public.
+Gilbert's use of a nude figure on a public monument was controversial at the time of its construction, but it was generally well received by the public.
 The Magazine of Art described it as "a striking contrast to the dull ugliness of the generality of our street sculpture, ... a work which, while beautifying one of our hitherto desolate open spaces, should do much towards the elevation of public taste in the direction of decorative sculpture, and serve freedom for the metropolis from any further additions of the old order of monumental monstrosities."
 The statue has been called "London's most famous work of sculpture"; a graphical illustration of it is used as the symbol of the Evening Standard newspaper and appears on its masthead.
 It was the first sculpture in the world to be cast in aluminium and is set on a bronze fountain, which itself inspired the marine motifs that Gilbert carved on the statue.